Consult With an Experienced DUI Lawyer Today.

 Scottsdale DUI Defense Lawyer

 A DUI conviction on your record can lead to significant consequences, including the loss of your license for a year, the mandatory installation of an ignition interlock device (IDD), and thousands of dollars in fines.
 When you are facing a DUI charge, it can be intimidating, and you might not know how to put together an effective defense against the charge.
-This is why hiring an experienced Scottsdale DUI defense attorney from The Law Offices of John Phebus is important.
+This is why hiring an experienced Scottsdale DUI defense attorney from The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer is important.

 Make no mistake, a DUI charge is a legal emergency and it is in your best interest to speak with a criminal defense lawyer as soon as possible.
-We also give legal representation to those with DUI charges in Peoria, Sun City, Surprise, and other areas in Maricopa County.
+Our law office also gives legal representation to those with DUI charges in Peoria, Sun City, Surprise, and other areas in Maricopa County.

 Drunk Driving is a Felony in Scottsdale